Edgelley History, Family Crest & Coats of Arms

 Early Origins of the Edgelley family

-Another 179 words (13 lines of text) covering the years 1455 and 1487 are included under the topic Early Edgelley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Edgelley research.
+Another 90 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Edgelley History in all our PDF Extended History products and printed products wherever possible.

 Edgelley Spelling Variations